By: Kharmela Mindanao on January 6th, 2023

 Every business wants to save on taxes, and Section 179 is one of the critical sections in the IRS tax code that helps you do that.

-Essentially, Section 179 is a tax deduction meant to help businesses invest in themselves.
-Instead of paying the taxes back towards the state, you can give your business relief and focus on growing your business.
+Section 179 is a tax deduction meant to help businesses invest in themselves.
+Instead of paying the taxes back to the state, you can give your business relief and focus on growing your business.

 The top things business should know about the Section 179 deduction are: